mufeedali/Komikku/README.md

 *MangaScan* is a [GNOME](https://www.gnome.org) online / offline manga reader, developed with the aim of being used with the *Librem 5* phone.

-NOTE: **Note:**
-Manga Scan is still in **beta**.
+PLEASE NOTE: **Manga Scan is still in beta**.
 Some design changes or unexpected errors may lead to data loss.
 Even if everything is done for them not to happen, sometimes it's unavoidable.

 ## License